Overtime

 - must be governed by the employment contract.

-The conditions regarding compensatory time off and payment of overtime do not apply to senior managers (managerial positions with no fixed working hours in return for a significantly higher salary).
+The conditions governing compensatory time off and the payment of overtime do not apply to senior managers (managerial positions with no fixed working hours in return for a significantly higher salary).

 Prerequisites

-As a general rule, overtime is only authorised under the following conditions:
+As a general rule, overtime is only permitted under the following conditions:

 - to allow for special or preliminary/additional work to be carried out (inventories, liquidations, etc.);

-- to prevent the loss of perishable products or the results of work;
+- to prevent the loss of perishable materials, or the results of work;

 How to proceed